R-Morgan/NGramCrackers/README.md

 - Specific Data Types:
   - NGrams (including 1-grams, i.e., words)
     - NGram a is now implemented to embody the length of the NGram
-  - SentColl -- collection of n-grams in a sentence
-  - ParaColl -- collection of n-grams in a paragraph

 - Pretty printing capabilities
 - Metadata analytics